+When interest rates fall, then the market required rates of return fall and bond prices will rise.

-The Role of Bond Maturity The longer the bond maturity, the greater the change in bond price for a given change in the market required rate of return.
-Assume that the required rate of return on both the 5- and 15-year, 10% coupon-paying bonds fall from 10% to 8%.
-What happens to the changes in bond prices?
+Assume that the required rate of return on a 15year, 10% coupon-paying bond falls from 10% to 8%.
+What happens to the bond price?